K-PaaS/application-platform-guide-eng/user_guide/portal/user.md

 ![3-2-1-3-2-1-0]

 ### <div id='52'/> 3.2.1.3.3.
 Status
-1. Click ①“Status” menu or ② View all.
+1. Click the ①“Status” menu or ② View all.
 ![3-2-1-3-3-0]

 2. Can check the following information from the status list: Status, CPU, Memory, Disk, UPTIME(updatetime), and RESTART.
-Instance can be restarted with "RESTART" button.
+An instance can be restarted with the "RESTART" button.
 ![3-2-1-3-3-1]

 ### <div id='52-1'/> 3.2.1.3.3.1.
 SSH Access
-1. Click ①“Status” menu or ② View all.
+1. Click the ①“Status” menu or ② View all.
 ![3-2-1-3-3-1-0]

 2. Click “SSH Connect” according to the corresponding instance number to access.